A Tampa Alimony Attorney For Men That You Can Trust

 Understanding Restraining Orders

 If there is violence in a relationship, especially if children are involved, it is critical to obtain legal counsel as soon as possible.
 To protect the at-risk partner, the attorneys of In Law We Trust Divorce and Family Lawyers may advise you to seek a restraining order.
 A temporary restraining order can mitigate immediate risk and provide safety to you and your children.
 Once a Judge hears the case, which is usually within days, a permanent order can be issued that will bar the violent partner from entering the family home or even from being in the vicinity of the protected spouse or children.
 There does not need to be a Petition for Dissolution of Marriage in place to file a restraining order.

 Spousal Support for Husbands in Tampa, FL

 Depending on the situation, it is not always the woman in the relationship who is awarded spousal support.
 Stay-at-home fathers or men who have put their careers or education on hold to care for the family could also be awarded either child support, alimony, or both.
-The law firm, In Law We Trust, P.A. represents men and husbands seeking spousal support or child support, in Tampa, FL.
+The law firm, In Law We Trust Divorce and Family Lawyers represents men and husbands seeking spousal support or child support, in Tampa, FL.
 We also represent men opposing spousal support or unreasonable child support.
 Again, each divorce is unique and you may have legal rights for spousal support for husbands that you had not even considered.